MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/troubleshoot-rdp-no-license-server.md

 ms.author: genli
 ---

-# Remote Desktop license server isn't available when you connect to an Azure VM
+# The Remote Desktop license server isn't available when you connect to an Azure Virtual Machine

 This article helps resolve the issue when you can't connect to an Azure virtual machine (VM) because no Remote Desktop license server is available to provide a license.

 ## Symptoms

-When you try to connect to a virtual machine (VM), you experience the following scenarios:
+When you try to connect to a VM, you may encounter the following scenarios:

 - The VM screenshot shows that the operating system is fully loaded and waiting for credentials.
 - You receive the following error messages when you try to make a Microsoft Remote Desktop Protocol (RDP) connection: